 Read Dr Sarah Buckley’s article on the birth of the placenta.

-If you are looking for a doula to support you in your birth, or postnatally, visit the Nurturing Birth Directory
+If you are looking for a doula to support you in your pregnancy birth, and/or postnatally, visit the Nurturing Birth Directory